operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

  ![](_images/targets.PNG)

+Note: It may take some time to visible Target's endpoints.

 - From the dropdown you can select the query and click on "Execute" to see MariaDB Metrics.
 See below snapshot :